-- Push the power tilt / power trim and tilt switch "UP" (up) until the outboard motor is supported by the tilt rod and the tilt support lever / tilt support knob becomes free. - Release the tilt support lever or pull out the tilt support knob.
+- Push the power trim and tilt switch / power tilt switch "UP" (up) until the outboard motor is supported by the tilt rod and the tilt support lever / tilt support knob becomes free. - 2.
+Release the tilt support lever or pull out the tilt support knob.

-Push the power tilt / power trim and tilt switch "DN" (down) to lower the outboard motor to the desired position.
+Push the power trim and tilt switch / power tilt switch "DN" (down) to lower the outboard motor to the desired position.